 The pursuit of ‘other options’, such as SORT, is thought to be something that John Bolton favours greatly as he was involved in the negotiation of that treaty while at the State Department in 2002.
 He has also been a frequent and vocal critic of New START, deriding it as “unilateral disarmament” by the United States, as, among other things, it failed to take into consideration Russia’s significant arsenal of non-strategic nuclear weapons.

 However, giving testimony to the Senate Foreign Relations Committee on 25 July 2018, Secretary of State Mike Pompeo confirmed that no specific agreements had been reached on arms control in Helsinki and that the US administration did not yet have a position on whether to extend New START.
-The Russian government continues, however, to set out its willingness to engage in discussions.
+The Russian government continues to set out its willingness to engage in discussions, although President Putin declared on 2 February 2019 that Russia would no longer initiate them.

 A potential compromise?